Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 ROASTED FENNEL & POTATO SOUP

-This roasted fennel and potato soup is so easy to make!
-Puree your soup until velvety smooth or leave a little chunky if you prefer.
+This roasted fennel and potato soup is full of simple flavors and is so easy to make.
+Puree your soup until velvety smooth, or leave it a little chunky if you prefer.
+Make it your own and enjoy!

 • Author: Julie | The Simple Veganista